Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: System Model and Preliminaries

 We also consider that $M_R < N$, preventing receivers from caching the entire library, as there would be no need to formulate this problem otherwise.
 Moreover, we assume $N \geq K_R$, enabling each receiver to request a distinct file and allowing us to analyze the worst-case scenario.

 \textit{Delivery Phase}: During this phase, each receiver $j \in [K_R]$ requests an arbitrary file $W_{d_j}$ from the library.
-We denote the demand vector as $\mathbf{d} \triangleq\left(W_{d_1}, W_{d_2}, \ldots, W_{d_{K_R}}\right) \in[N]^{K_{R}}$.
+We denote the demand vector as $\mathbf{d} \triangleq(W_{d_1}, W_{d_2}, \ldots, W_{d_{K_R}}) \in[N]^{K_{R}}$.
 Then, the transmitters send the requested files.
-It is important to note that, as determined during the prefetching phase, each receiver may have already cached some packets of its desired file.
-As a result, the transmitters need to transmit only the uncached packets of each file at the corresponding receiver, leveraging the files they have cached and the assistance of the IRS.
+Note that, as determined during the prefetching phase, each receiver may have already cached some packets of its desired file.
+As a result, the transmitters need to transmit only the uncached packets of each file to the corresponding receiver.

 More specifically and similar to \cite{nader}, each transmitter uses a random Gaussian coding scheme $\psi: \mathbb{F}_2^B \rightarrow \mathbb{C}^{\tilde{B}}$ with a rate of $\log P+o(\log P)$ to encode each of its cached packets into a coded packet consisting of $\tilde{B}$ complex symbols.
 Thus, each coded packet carries one DoF.
 The coded version of the packet $\mathbf{w}_{k, f}$ is denoted as $\tilde{\mathbf{x}}^{}_{k, f} = \tilde{\mathbf{w}}_{k, f} \triangleq \psi\left(\mathbf{w}_{k, f}\right)$.
 Subsequently, communication takes place over $H$ blocks, with each block comprising $\tilde{B}$ time slots.
 In each block $m \in [H]$, a subset of requested packets ($\mathcal{D}_m$) is transmitted interference-free to a subset of receivers ($\mathcal{R}_m$) with the aid of the active IRS.